adityaramesh/banyan/notes/specification.md

   - For each continuation `c`, call `cancel_task(c)`.

 - Procedure `cancel_task(task)` (server side).
-  - If `pending_cancellation`, `cancelled`, `terminated`, then do nothing and report success.
-We return immediately, rather than waiting for the worker's final update regarding the state of the task.
+  - If state is `cancelled` or `terminated`, then do nothing and report success.
   - If `inactive` or `available`, set the state to `cancelled`.
     - Call `cancel_continuations(task)`.
   - If `running`:
     - Using a dedicated socket, send a message to the worker to cancel the task.
-    - Change the state of the task to `unknown`.
+    - Change the state of the task to `pending_cancellation`.
     - When the worker sends the next update for the task to the server, the state should either be changed to `terminated` or `cancelled`.
 This causes the worker to execute `cancel_task`.